 WCS is a flexible, slow swing dance that is danced to a wide variety of music: modern and old-school pop, blues, Latin, funk, hip hop, R&B, and beyond.
 It evolved from Lindy Hop, originally an African American dance with a rich cultural history.
 However, it is a more sultry and fluid style of swing dancing than Lindy Hop and has been stylized to fit a large range of classic and modern music.
 At its heart, WCS is a lead/follow social dance, which means that the moves you see on the floor are NOT choreographed!

 Fun fact: WCS is the official state dance of California!

 Who can dance WCS?

 Anyone: all bodies, ages, abilities, genders, and levels of dance experience can have fun dancing!
 On Wednesday nights the crowd is typically a mix of college students all the way up to retirees.
-While traditional gender roles dictate that leaders are males and followers are females, we welcome dancers of all gender identities and expressions to dance the role that feels most comfortable for them.
+While traditional gender roles dictate that leaders are male-identified people and followers are female-identified people, we welcome dancers of all gender identities and expressions to dance the role or roles that feel most comfortable for them.

 Do I need a partner?

 Nope; the "social" part of social dancing means that you can dance with anybody!
 There are no rules about who is allowed to do the asking except to do so politely.
 Dancers are welcome to dance with the same partner multiple times throughout the evening; sometimes partners will dance several songs in a row together, but this is less common.
 During classes, dancers rotate frequently between partners to try out the material with different people.

 What do I wear?
 What about personal hygiene?